The Rsync Alternative: Resilio Connect

 Through real-time file synchronization and other key functionality, Resilio Connect scales-out data movement in parallel over any network, efficiently scaling transfer performance up to 20x faster than rsync.
 Resilio enables true multidirectional (n-way) file delivery overcoming network bottlenecks–over any distance and location.

-The Resilio Connect Management Console is a centralized, web-based management system used to manage and monitor all job functions through an easy-to-administer graphical user interface.
+The Resilio Platform Management Console is a centralized, web-based management system used to manage and monitor all job functions through an easy-to-administer graphical user interface.
 Optionally, Resilio offers a complete API set to expose and automate all functions performed by the Management Console.
-You can install and configure the Resilio Connect Management Console on Windows and Linux (Ubuntu, et al) in virtual machines.
+You can install and configure the Resilio Platform Management Console on Windows and Linux (Ubuntu, et al) in virtual machines.
 Each server supports up to (at least) 10,000 endpoints (devices, cloud storage buckets, desktops, or servers running a Resilio agent).
 The Management Console can be clustered to support massive numbers of endpoints.
 One Resilio customer has over 100,000 managed endpoints in their edge computing deployment.

-Unlike cloud file sharing and collaborations tools (Google Drive, Microsoft OneDrive, Dropbox, Webdav, et al), Resilio Connect enables users to directly collaborate within and between companies, over any distance.
+Unlike cloud file sharing and collaborations tools (Google Drive, Microsoft OneDrive, Dropbox, Webdav, et al), Resilio Platform enables users to directly collaborate within and between companies, over any distance.
 Jobs for distribution, consolidation, and file synchronization enable rapid transfer and file synchronization of very large files–there is no size limit–and up to many millions of files.

 Are you interested in learning more to see if Resilio Connect is the Rsync replacement or alternative you’ve been looking for?